powsybl/powsybl-diagram/README.md

  - Multiple layout modes: fully automatic, semi-automatic (using relative positions for busbar sections and feeders), CGMES DL.

 ![Diagram demo](.github/diagram-demo.svg)
-*The example above corresponds to a CGMES file from the ENSTO-E sample files.*
+*The example above corresponds to a CGMES file from the ENTSO-E sample files.*
-*A guide to generate this diagram is available [here](https://www.powsybl.org/pages/documentation/developer/api_guide/single-line-diagram_svg-writing.html).*
+*A guide to generate this diagram is available [here](https://www.powsybl.org/pages/documentation/developer/api_guide/single-line-diagram/svg-writing.html).*

 ## Getting started